-A week later, after having read through all that fantastic advice, my husband and I made notes, did lots of research, and decided to launch ahead into the content marketing world.
+A week later, after having read through all that fantastic advice, my husband and I made notes, did lots of research, and launched ahead into the content marketing world.
 This now makes up a large part of my income.

 8. Treat it like a freelancing business

-Until this year, when I’ve said treat your freelancing like a business, I’ve meant asking for the best rates, the best deal, and making sure you’re being professional and timely.
+Until this year, when I’ve said treat your freelancing like a business, I’ve meant asking for the best rates, working with clients who treat you well, and making sure you’re being professional and timely.

-But this year, I’ve also realized that you have to spend money to make money.
+But this year, I’ve also realized that you have to invest in yourself and your business.
 I spent a lot of time learning new skills this year.
 I also asked my editors straight up how we could make it easier for me to get paid, since the checks they send take a month to be delivered and then six weeks for my bank to cash.
 One of my editors suggested Paypal, another swallowed the fee for a bank transfer.

 Saying “treat it like a business” is one thing, but truly treating your writing like a business means thinking of money and being smart about it.
-Money has never been the first thing I’ve thought about in my freelancing but this year has been an important reminder that this is how I pay my bills.
-In order to be able to do so, I have to ensure that I’m getting paid in a timely manner.
+Money has never been the only thing I think about in my freelancing, but this year has been an important reminder that this is how I pay my bills.
+In order to do so, I have to ensure I’m getting paid in a timely manner.
 It means that I, not a random editor, have to set the rules of my business.

-We’ve had a few setbacks this year, including my health and Sam’s health.
+We’ve had a few setbacks this year.
 We’re slowly putting things back where they belong and making sensible and grown-up long-term plans, with contingency clauses.

 It’s exciting and freeing, in a way.
-I’ve discovered hidden corners of freelancing that I’m perfect for, but that I had never once considered exploring.
+I’ve discovered hidden corners of freelancing that I’m perfect for, but that had never considered.
 I had seven client phone calls last week, already had a business meeting this week, and have four more phone calls scheduled for the next few days.